vmware-tanzu/community-edition/README.md

 ## Contributing

-If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our [Contribution Guidelines](https://tanzucommunityedition.io/docs/latest/contribute/contributing/) to get started and at all times, follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
+If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our [Contribution Guidelines] broken link: /docs/latest/contribute/contributing/ to get started and at all times, follow our [Code of Conduct](./CODE_OF_CONDUCT.md).